Mapping the City – interviews with the artists

-MAPPING THE CITY is one of three Metropolis Residency programmes in 2020.
-Seven international artists have been invited.
+MAPPING THE CITY was one of three Metropolis Residency programmes in 2020.
+Seven international artists lived and worked in Copenhagen for a month in July.

 Originally an educated theatre director, Salomé is working as a theatre maker and performer.
 Currently she is exploring mapping techniques and how to incorporate them performatively into her work on places of shelter in the city.

 Salomé was part of Metropolis Residencies 2019.
-She will continue her own investigations as well as create formats of exchange between the residency participants.
-This will allow for possible collaborations within the residency and in the final week of collective mappings in a chosen area.
+In 2020, she continued her own investigations as well as created formats of exchange between the residency participants.
+This allowed for possible collaborations within the residency and in the final week of collective mappings in a chosen area.

-Salomé will ask participants to bring their own artistic research question.
-This will form the basis of all work and collaboration within the residency.
+Salomé asked participants to bring their own artistic research question to form the basis of all work and collaboration within the residency.

 I’m an artist connected to the performing arts/MA, theatre maker in DAS Theatre in Amsterdam.
 I create interventions in different kinds of spaces and contexts that meddle with our everyday life thinking.
 The projects are research-based and often result in multiple outcomes that can be seen together as a whole but can also be experienced separately.
 I explore in an intimate yet collective way the dynamics and rules that we produce, follow and maintain on a personal, political and societal level.
 The interventions originate and result in installations, missions, websites, fictional campaigns, questionnaires, score-books, audio-tours, walks, role playing games, workshops, instructions and so on.
 The impact always lies within the participants who knowingly and unknowingly join me in various ways.